 What will you be responsible for?

-- Proposing, defining, managing and delivering major projects or contracts (up to £10M) and leading project teams on enhancement programmes for site-wide facilities and future fusion devices
+- Proposing, defining, managing and delivering major projects or contracts (up to £10M) and lead project teams on enhancement programmes for site-wide facilities and future fusion devices.

 - Be appointed as Senior Authorised Person (Electrical) for HV systems [Level 6] or Authorised Person (Electrical) [Level 5]

-- Accountable as the Asset Manager for UKAEA private HV substations, switchgear and distribution networks [Level 6] or Plant Responsible Officer [Level 5]
+- Accountable as the Plant Responsible Officer [Level 5]

 Please note that this role may involve working with and influencing external collaborators such as European or international laboratories, universities, strategic customers or suppliers and professional networks.